bonitasoft/bonita-doc/md/pages-development.md

 For each REST resource accessed in the page, specify the authorization needed for each method used.
 You can find examples of the default resources in [`resources-permissions-mapping.properties`](BonitaBPM_platform_setup.md).

-The following example shows the permissions defined for a custom page that enables a user to view but not update organization information:
+The following example shows the resource authorizations defined for a custom page that enables a user to view but not update organization information:

 ```
 #The name must start with 'custompage_'